BlockchainCommons/Gordian/Docs/Envelope-Tech-Intro.md

 There is a change in the hash from the standard Alice-Knows-Bob envelope, but that's because we're now seeing the hash of the wrapped envelope:

-An wrapped, encrypted envelope can continue to be layered, for example by signing the encrypted data:
+A wrapped, encrypted envelope can continue to be layered, for example by signing the encrypted data:
 ```
 ENCRYPTED [
     verifiedBy: Signature